kallie-davis/Project_Davis_Rathmell_Brentjens/Metadata/README.md

 ## Scripts and code

+anova(s).Rmd: RMD file used to conduct ANOVA tests on differences in microcystin and chlorophyll a by month and year

+DR_Project_Template.Rmd: Early draft of report

+EB_Project_Template.Rmd: RMD file used to add linear modeling code and text to report

 erie_habs_data_extended.R: an R code file used for wrangling the raw lake_erie_habs_field_sampling_2012_2018_v2.csv dataset; used to develop preliminary models and plots

 exploratory_data_analysis.R: an R code file used for the exploratory data analysis for the report

 extended_data_plots.R: an R code file used to create plots using the extended dataset (Erie_2012_2018_processed.csv)

+KD_EB_Project_Template.Rmd: RMD file used to compile code and text from multiple RMD files and begin organizing report

+KD_Project_Template.Rmd: RMD file used to evaluate sample depth category analyses and compile report preliminarily

 Lake_Erie_GLMs.R: an R code file used to create generalized linear models

-KD_Project_Template.Rmd: RMD file used to evaluate sample depth category analyses and compile report preliminarily

-timeseries.Rmd: an RMD file used to conduct time series analysis

 ## Quality assurance/quality control

-Data wrangling and changes to data file were inspected individually by group members.
+Data wrangling and changes to data and output files were inspected individually by group members.